 - It makes people immediately click on your ad, resulting in skyrocketing CTRs.

-- Drive people to read the rest of your ad copy, making them eventually click on the ad.
+- It drives people to read the rest of your ad copy, making them eventually click on the ad.

 As weird as it might sound, your Facebook ad headline length matters.
 A lot.

-As one of the Facebook ad tips, the social media network recommends that advertisers keep their ad headlines as short as 25-40 characters in length.
+As one of the Facebook ad tips, Facebook recommends that advertisers keep their ad headlines as short as 25-40 characters in length.

-The best place to place your call to action is in the ad's headline.
+The best place to put your call-to-action is in the ad's headline.

 Test several headline CTAs to see which one delivers the highest Facebook ad CTR.

 Here's an awesome example by Unbounce.
-The reason I say it's awesome is that the ad headline manages to be actionable and address the reader in just four words.
+The reason I say it's awesome is because the ad headline is actionable and addresses the reader in just four words.

 When looking to increase your Facebook ad CTR, follow these headline best practices:

-There’s a number of studies that indicate numbers in headlines help to increase the CTR.
+Several studies show numbers in headlines help to increase the CTR.

-Before we start talking about emojis as one of the recent key marketing trends, I'd like to make one thing clear.
+Before we talk about emojis as one of the recent key marketing trends, I'd like to make one thing clear.